cokelaer/damona/README.rst

 and **environment** management system.
 Conda provides pre-compiled releases of software; they can be installed in different local environment that do not interfer with your system.
 This has great advantages for developers.
+For example, you can install a pre-compiled libraries in a minute instead of trying to compile it yourself including all dependencies.
 Different community have emerge using this framework.
 One of them is `Bioconda <https://bioconda.github.io>`_, which is dedicated to bioinformatics.

-Although great, it is sometimes tricky to re-install an environment simply because NGS pipelines relies on many different software and different versions may be in conflicts.
-Another great tool is `Singularity <https://sylabs.io/docs>`_.
+Another great tool that emerged in the last years is `Singularity <https://sylabs.io/docs>`_.
 Singularity containers can be used to package entire scientific workflows, software and libraries, and even data.
 It is a simple file that can be shared between environments and guarantee exectution and reproducibility.

-Originally, Conda provided pre-compiled version of a package.
+Originally, Conda provided pre-compiled version of a software.
 Nowadays, it also provides a docker and a singularity image of the tool.
-Singularity can package an entire conda environment.
+On the othe side, Singularity can include an entire conda environment.
 As you can see everything is there to build reproducible tools and environment.

-Now, what about a software in development that depends on third-party packages You would create a conda environment and starts installing those packages.
+Now, what about a software in development that depends on third-party packages ?
+You would create a conda environment and starts installing the required packages.
 Quickly, you will install another package that will break your environment due to unresolved conlicts; this is not common but it happens.
 In the worst case scenario, the environment is broken.
 In facilities where users depends on you,